Elisabeth Sladen: Early career (1965–1972)

+Sladen's first television appearance after Search for a Star was with a bit part in ITV Playhouse episode "Top of the Ladder", which aired on 11 December 1967.
+She later played a hotel maid in the Playhouse episode "Chekhov's If Only the Trains Come", aired December 1968.
+After 1968, Sladen took the lead role of Jo in a production of A Taste of Honey.
+She also acted in BBC radio productions, including Story Time: Royal Brides (1969) and A Bang with a Spanner (1970).
+She worked for dramatist Alan Ayckbourn at BBC Leeds.
+Under Ayckbourn, Sladen and Miller acted in productions through the summer 1969 at the Library Theatre, Scarborough, including in How the Other Half Loves.

+She went on to appear in numerous roles, most notably as Desdemona in Othello, her first appearance as a leading lady.
+She also got the occasional part on Radio Leeds and Granada Television.
+In January 1970, Sladen appeared as barmaid Anita Reynolds in six episodes of the long-running soap opera Coronation Street.
+Afterwards she returned to stage work in Manchester.

-In 1969, she and her husband appeared in the play How the Other Half Loves; when in the autumn of 1970 the play moved to London, the couple also moved there.
+In 1969, Sladen and her husband appeared in the play How the Other Half Loves; when in the autumn of 1970 the play moved to London, the couple also moved there.
 Her first television role in London was in a two-part story of Z-Cars.
 These two episodes of Z-Cars have since been wiped and are listed as missing episodes by the BBC's archive library.
 She then appeared as a terrorist in an episode of Doomwatch, followed by guest roles in further episodes of Z-Cars, Public Eye, Some Mothers Do 'Ave 'Em and Special Branch.

-Sarah Jane Smith
+Doctor Who (1973–1976)

 In 1973, Doctor Who actress Katy Manning, who was playing the Third Doctor's assistant Jo Grant opposite Jon Pertwee, was leaving the series; Z-Cars producer Ron Craddock gave Sladen an enthusiastic recommendation to Doctor Who producer Barry Letts.
 Sladen arrived at the audition not knowing it was for the new companion role, and was amazed at Letts's thoroughness.
 She was introduced to Pertwee, whom she found intimidating at the time.
 As she chatted with Letts and Pertwee, each time she turned to look at one of them the other would signal a thumbs-up.
 The role of Sarah Jane Smith was originally given to comic actress April Walker, but allegedly during rehearsals for debut story The Time Warrior, doubts over the pairing of Walker and Pertwee surfaced and the part was recast with Sladen.

+She stayed on Doctor Who for three-and-a-half seasons, alongside Pertwee as the Third Doctor and Tom Baker as the Fourth.
+She departed the programme in the serial The Hand of Fear (1976).
+While Sladen was in Doctor Who, she attended numerous public events to publicise the programme.
+Following her departure, she largely stopped attending related events as she felt it could be seen as bad manners to the new cast.